 On your Mac, do any of the following:

 Put a file in your Public folder: Click the desktop to make sure you’re in the Finder, choose Go > Home, then drag the file (or a copy of it) into your Public folder.

-Put a file in the computer’s Shared folder: Click the desktop to make sure you’re in the Finder, choose Go > Go to Folder, type in /Users/Shared, click Go, then drag the file (or a copy of it) into the Shared folder.
+Put a file in the computer’s Shared folder: Click the desktop to make sure you’re in the Finder, choose Go > Go to Folder, type in /Users/Shared, press Return, then drag the file (or a copy of it) into the Shared folder.

 Files in a user’s Public folder or in the Shared folder can be read by all users of the Mac, but edited or deleted by only the owner of the file.
 If you want to allow other users to edit those files, you need to change the file permissions.
-See Change permissions for files, folders or disks on Mac.
+See Change permissions for files, folders, or disks.

 Use a drop box to share a file with another user of your Mac

 You can use drop boxes to share files with individual users.